aws/aws-encryption-sdk-cli/README.rst

 typically consists of data that is useful in logging and tracking, such as data about the file type, purpose, or ownership.

-Parameters may be provided using :ref:`parameter-values`.
+Parameters may be provided using `Parameter Values`_.

 .. code-block:: sh

    --encryption-context key1=value1 key2=value2 "key 3=value with spaces"

-.. _master-key-provider:

 Master Key Provider
 -------------------
 Information for configuring a master key provider must be provided.

-Parameters may be provided using :ref:`parameter-values`.
+Parameters may be provided using `Parameter Values`_.

 Required parameters:

 * **provider** *(default: aws-kms)* : Indicator of the master key provider to use.

-    * See :ref:`advanced-configuration` for more information on using other master key providers.
+    * See `Advanced Configuration`_ for more information on using other master key providers.

 * **key** *(one required, many allowed)* : Identifier for a master key to be used.
 Must be an identifier understood by the specified master key provider.